drwebb98/Assignment_1/README.md

 ***

-This software can be run within a python reader, or directly from a command prompt.
+This software can be run within a python interpreter, or directly from a command prompt.
 If run directly within a command prompt, the following variables can be inputted as follows:

 `python model.py x y z`